Express services in more than 220 countries and territories

-In the EXPRESS division, we transport urgent documents and goods reliably and on time from door to door.
-Our network spans more than 220 countries and territories, in which some 100,000 employees provide services for more than 2.7 million customers.
-As a global network operator that applies standardised processes, we are constantly optimising our service to keep our customer commitments and respond specifically to customers' wishes.
-All of this makes us the leading provider of international express services.
+In the Express division, we transport urgent documents and goods reliably and on time from door to door.
+Our network spans more than 220 countries and territories, in which some 90,000 employees provide services to more than 2.5 million customers.
+As a global network operator that applies standardised processes, we are consistently optimizing our service to keep customer commitments, respond specifically to their wishes and always deliver the best possible quality.

 Our virtual airline

-This combination of our own and purchased capacities, which include varied terms of contract, allows us to respond flexibly to fluctuating demand.
-We do not enter into long-term capacity obligations until our demand for cargo space exceeds the existing offering.
-We use the available cargo space for our main product TDI as part of long-term contracts - Block Space Agreements - and we sell excess capacity on the air freight market.
-The largest buyer of this is the DHL Global Forwarding business unit.
+The combination of our own and purchased capacities, which include varied terms of contract, allows us to respond flexibly to fluctuating demand.
+Figure A.08 illustrates how our available capacity is organised and offered on the market.
+The largest buyer of this freight capacity is the DHL Global Forwarding business unit.

 We modernised the first part of our European fleet during the reporting year.
 The Boeing 757 aircraft we have put into operation are more efficient, have more capacity and are equipped with improved technology.
 This will reduce repairs whilst improving working conditions for flight personnel.

 International express business grew again

 In the reporting year, the international express business again benefitted from e-commerce and the growing importance of small and medium-sized enterprises in international trade.
 The strong growth of our TDI product compared with the competition indicates that we have maintained our position as global market leader.

 Our express business in the Europe region performed well again during the reporting year.
 In 2013, we were the clear market leader.
 We are expanding our hub in Brussels, where we are creating new jobs and thus consolidating our position as an employer of repute in Belgium.
 We are also investing in the set up and expansion of facilities in countries such as Sweden, Germany and Turkey.